lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 - `value`:  The value sent by the caller to the function called on the contract delegating the verification mechanism.
 - `receivedCalldata`: The calldata sent by the caller to the contract delegating the verification mechanism.

+_Returns:_

-_Returns:_ `magicValue` , the magic value determining if the verification succeeded or not.
+- `magicValue`: the magic value determining if the verification succeeded or not.

+_Requirements_

+- the `bytes4` magic value returned MUST be of the following format:
+  - the first 3 bytes MUST be the `lsp20VerifyCall(..)` function selector = this determines if the call to the function is allowed.
+  - the last 4th byte MUST be either `0x00` or `0x01` = if the 4th byte is `0x01`, this determines if the `lsp20VerifyCallResult(..)` function should be called after the original function call (The byte that invokes the `lsp20VerifyCallResult(..)` function is strictly `0x01`).

 #### lsp20VerifyCallResult